CE Compliant Machines for Predictable Results

 Machines built before 1995 do not have a CE marking.
 In such cases, the responsibility lies with the dealer:

-He must ensure that the machine can be operated safely according to the current state of the art.
+He must ensure that the old machine can be operated safely according to the current state of the art.

 Ideally, the dealer should draw up a risk assessment and document that sufficient risk-reducing measures have been taken.